awsdocs/aws-transfer-user-guide/doc_source/API_FileLocation.md

 Required: No

  ** S3FileLocation **   <a name="TransferFamily-Type-FileLocation-S3FileLocation"></a>
-Specifies the S3 details for the file being used, such as bucket, Etag, and so forth\.
+Specifies the S3 details for the file being used, such as bucket, ETag, and so forth\.
 Type: [S3FileLocation](API_S3FileLocation.md) object
 Required: No